frederic-perez/AmE-dictionary/data/idioms.md

 __worried sick__ Very concerned or anxious about a person or situation. _The next time you’re going to be this late getting home, please call me, because I was worried sick!_
 __wouldn’t listen__ _He wouldn’t listen._
 __wouldn’t touch something/someone with a ten-foot pole__ (_BrA_ wouldn’t touch something/someone with a barge pole) If you say that you wouldn’t touch something or someone with a barge pole, you mean that you do not want to have anything to do with them. _The history of the building kept the price down.
 No one would touch it with a barge pole._ _A woman like that wouldn’t touch me with a ten-foot pole._ Note: A barge pole is a very long pole that is used to move a barge (= a long, flat boat) forward.
-__wrap (one’s) head around it__ :six: To comprehend something that one considers challenging, confusing, or a foreign concept. _I’m trying to wrap my head around it._
+__wrap (one’s) head around it__ :seven: To comprehend something that one considers challenging, confusing, or a foreign concept. _I’m trying to wrap my head around it._
 __wreak havoc__ :three: (wreaked havoc) To cause a lot of problems.
 __write (one’s) own ticket__ :two::hammer:
 __writing on the wall, the__ An omen of impending disaster or ruin. _I’ve seen the writing on the wall._